 For all your Antique German Ceramic/Bisque/Porcelain figurine and Handmade Raku needs, see Harry's shop here OscarCrow Supplies

 Ok so we are starting to see the possibilities- but how do we go about taking that one large piece and whittling it down to manageable smaller pieces?
 I start with Industrial Strength tin snips from Ace Hardware.
-Not only because they make me feel manly and powerful, but because they do the job with very little effort.
+Not only because they make me feel womanly and powerful, but because they do the job with very little effort.
 As I have severe arthritis in my hands, anything that helps me manipulate metal, is welcome.

 Stamping Manipulator (above) can be found at any craft store or hardware store.

 You will also need something to round off sharp edges and buff your brass smooth so it doesn't cut your customer (or you!).
 A Dremel, sand paper, or nail supply emery boards or nail sanding blocks are all great tools to use (see right).

 Now that you have the tools, we can talk about the process.
 You want to be sure you cut along the natural creases in the piece.
 You will sometimes get lucky and a simple bending back and forth on an indentation will naturally separate a piece.
 For more ornate designs, tin snips, cutters/cut nose pliers, flat end cutters and heavy duty scissors, work well.

 Once your piece is cut, you will want to trim off any excess, then sand down the rough edges till they are smooth, a Dremel works well or even Beauty Supply Store Nail buffers, sanding blocks and emery boards.